Computable de Finetti measures: Computable Representations

 \section{Computable Representations}

-Before beginning the proof of the computable de~Finetti theorem, we first define computable probability measures on various spaces.
+We begin by introducing notions of computability on various spaces.
 These definitions follow from more general TTE notions, though we will sometimes derive simpler equivalent representations for the concrete spaces we need (such as the real numbers, Borel measures on reals, and Borel measures on Borel measures on reals).
 For details, see the original papers, as noted.